 Once you’ve earned this degree, you can now take a certification exam to work as a neonatal RN or pursue further education to become a clinical nurse specialist (CNS).
 For the latter, you need to complete another 2 to 3 years of specialized education to become a neonatal advanced practice nurse.
 You can either choose a Master’s Degree or Doctor of Nursing Practice Degree in Neonatal Nursing.

 Advanced practice nurses (APRNs) or neonatal clinical nurse specialists (CNSS) obviously earn more than other NICU nurses and usually conduct research or educate the entire staff of nurses.

 Step 5: Become certified by a national certification agency.

-After working as nurse for a period of time, you can now apply for certification to formally become a NICU nurse.
+After working as a nurse for a period of time, you can now apply for certification to formally become a NICU nurse.